 How To Make Pioneer Woman Sloppy Joe Mac and Cheese

-- Brown the Beef and Vegetables: Heat the olive oil in a large skillet or Dutch oven over medium-high heat.
-Add the ground beef, garlic, bell pepper, and onion.
-Season with the chili powder and a good pinch of salt and pepper.
-Cook for 6 to 8 minutes, crumbling the beef as you go, until it is cooked through and the vegetables are soft.
+- 1. Brown the beef and vegetables: Heat the olive oil in a large skillet or Dutch oven over medium-high heat.
+Add the ground beef, garlic, green pepper, and onion, then stir in the chili powder and a pinch of salt and pepper.
+Cook this for 6 to 8 minutes, breaking the meat into small bits with your spoon until the beef is brown and the onions are see-through.

 Recipe Tips